MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 This recommendation warns us to monitor carefully the true independence of the services to which we commit our valuable documents.

+# Corollary: Replicate Keys when Encrypting Your Documents

+<mark>Note: the main point is that one can model loss of encryption keys as a separate, small collection.
+Loss of that collection implies loss of the larger collection.
+The main threat is "shocks" to the set of "servers" that retain copies of the keys.  </mark>

+The recommendation, "Cloak your documents" tries to meet the needs of some collections for privacy.
+Encryption of documents may be required for secrecy, digital rights management, or other reasons.
+If a document is encrypted after it has been compressed, the encryption generally does not impose an additional size burden on the document.
+Thus encryption does not compromise the advantage gained by compression, though it does have some impact on potential document losses.

+- An encrypted document is more fragile in the sense that it, if damaged by an error, it may not be recoverable even with extraordinary efforts.
+(Contrast with text documents, still photo, video, and audio files.)
+- A collection of encrypted documents is more subject to large shocks, associated failures where multiple servers are immediately affected.
+E.g., losing the encryption keys can cause all the copies on several servers to be irretrievable.

+Encrypted documents, like compressed documents, may have a greater need for storage redundancy, auditing, and repair because of their increased fragility.

 # Recommendation: Develop Standards for the Benefit of All

+### Recommendation: Collect and Share Information on Storage Quality

+- Pay close attention to our own experience with storage reliability.
+Note that this requires that we *collect* and *analyze* reliability data from our own collections.

 ### Make auditing more efficient.